Where my WordPress people at?

-SEO Title: The headline that you want displayed in the search results for this page.
+SEO Title: The headline you want to display in the search results for this page.

-Meta-description: Short paragraph of text that you want to be displayed under the headline in the search results for this page.
+Meta-description: Short paragraph of text that you want to be displayed under the headline in the search engine results page.

 Main Keyword: Based on your keyword research and mapping, select the keyword and searcher intent you want to use for the page or blog post you want to optimize.
-This option will perform an analysis on the content of your page and let you know how optimized the content is for that specific keyword.
+This option will analyze your page’s content and let you know how optimized the content is for that specific keyword.

 Important: This is a very crude SEO check that should only be used as a reminder.
-You do not need to turn all the lights green to have a fully optimized site.
-Doing so might actually result in a really spammy post.
+You do not need to turn all the lights green for a fully optimized site.
+Doing so might result in a spammy post.